 The V&A Waterfront is also where you'll find the ferries that will take you out to Robben Island, which is home to the prison where Nelson Mandela spent 18 of his 27 years of political imprisonment.
 Ferries depart every 1-2 hours from Nelson Mandela Gateway at the V&A Waterfront, and are conducted by former political prisoners.

-Where to stay: I stayed at three different hotels in Cape Town:
+Where to stay in Cape Town: I stayed at three different hotels in Cape Town:

 The Taj – The Taj is a 5-star hotel in the heart of downtown Cape Town.
 Normally I would never stay in a hotel this nice, but right now it's actually not exorbitantly priced.
 My dad and I were upgraded to a huge 2-room suite here, which was bigger (and way nicer) than my apartment at home.
 (Read reviews | Book here!)